Ethics Opinions

 CONFLICT OF INTERESTS--An attorney need not withdraw from representing a present client in a suit against a former client when there is no substantial relationship between the two matters and no secrets of the former clients are known by the attorney to be used against the former clients.

-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the following facts:
+The Ethics Committee of the Mississippi Bar has been asked to render an opinion on the following facts:

 Attorney A has handled some title matters for H & W and later undertook to represent W in a divorce action against H. During that representation no information about a cattle farm operation was given to A.